20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 The mapping here is more complicated to replicate the same falloff as redshift.
 One question you might have is where these division constants come from: notice that they're the same constants we use to calculate $Y$.
 This ensures that our new colour scales in brightness better - a pure white background colour will map to an equivalently bright blue colour, and darker colours will blend towards a brighter colour as our intensity increases.
 Without the division, a bright background colour would first darken as we mix in the visually less bright primary, before brightening again - this U bend in brightness is visually strange

 One problem specific to blueshift is that our energy is unbounded, and our pixels can become infinitely bright.
 Its therefore much more aesthetically pleasing to spill over the extra energy into white once we max out the blue colour - which is shown in the full code sample

-### Physically accurate wavelength rendering

-Because our colour is artificial, this doesn't matter for us, but if you wanted to physically accurately render a wavelength, here's how you'd do it:

-Human colour response to a frequency spectrum is defined by the LMS (long medium short - your eyes cone response) colour system.
-First up, you need to download the CIE 1931 2 degree fov data from [here](http://www.cvrl.org/cmfs.htm).
-This gives you a table of colour matching functions which you can convolve against your spectral radiance, and frequency distribution.
-This convolution returns a new set of tristimulus values in the LMS colour space, which represents how much each eye cone responds to a particular frequency

-Once you have an LMS triplet, you convert that to the XYZ colour space, by calculating the inverse of [this](https://en.wikipedia.org/wiki/LMS_color_space#Hunt,_RLAB) matrix, which you use under D65 lighting

-Then, convert that to the sRGB' linear colour space, via this [matrix](https://en.wikipedia.org/wiki/SRGB#From_CIE_XYZ_to_sRGB), before finally using the CsRGB conversion to get an sRGB value you can put on your display

-#### Physically accurate blackbody redshift rendering

-We'll get to this later, this is a lot more straightforward as it can be done directly

 ### Code